 There are all types of slides you can choose from.
 Straight, curved, wavy, spiral, enclosed, exposed, commercial, residential, static, sectional and not to mention the differing sizes.
 They all bring you down, but the more complex the design, the higher the prices go.
 For most people, a single, static slide is ideal.
-Check the platform height of your playhouse before making that purchase though.
-A 7' deck height slide costs about twice that of a 5' decking height slide.
-Here are the types most people would buy:
+Check the platform height of your playhouse before making that purchase.Note that 6' slides are more rare than 5' and 7' slides.

 5' Deck Slide

-6' Deck Slide
+6' Deck Slide (A true 6' slide)

 7' Deck Slide

 The next biggest option is to install a spiral slide.
 The kind used for a home playhouse is a bit underwhelming compared to the one at school, but it's yours, or rather, your kid's own personal spiral slide.
 There's something to be said for that.

 5' Deck Closed Spiral Slide

-5' Deck Open Spiral Slide
+7' Deck Open Spiral Slide

 7' Deck Closed Spiral Slide